dkoester/Daniel-Koester/README.md

 # About me

 ### Hometown
 I grew up "in a small town" called Seymour in Indiana.
-Seymour is famous for a train robbery see [here](https://en.wikipedia.org/wiki/Reno_Gang) and [John Cougar Mellancamp](https://en.wikipedia.org/wiki/John_Mellencamp) but overall is very roural middle America.
+Seymour is famous for a train robbery see [here](https://en.wikipedia.org/wiki/Reno_Gang) and [John Cougar Mellancamp](https://en.wikipedia.org/wiki/John_Mellencamp) but overall is rural quite town of about 20,000.
 ### College
 I graduated from Indiana University (Bloomington) with a degree in Computer Science.
 ### Career